-Assigning GPOs to the GPIO switches on the monitor panel changes their mode from Latching to Momentary so the relay is only activated as long as the button is pressed.
+Assigning GPOs to the Spill/Mon switches changes their mode from Latching to Momentary so the relay is only activated while the button is pressed.

 Test GPO

 A test button is present on every GPO output to manually trigger the GPO signal.